svg-sprite/svg-sprite/docs/grunt-gulp.md

 svg-sprite [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]  [![Coverage Status][coveralls-image]][coveralls-url] [![Dependency Status][depstat-image]][depstat-url]
 ==========

+This file is part of the documentation of *svg-sprite* — a free low-level Node.js module that **takes a bunch of SVG files**, optimizes them and creates **SVG sprites** of several types.
+The package is [hosted on GitHub](https://github.com/jkphl/svg-sprite).

 # Basic usage pattern

 The examples below are simplified for the sake of clarity.
 Prerequisites like `require`s or the [configuration](configuration.md) (`config`) have been omitted.